gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 .. admonition:: Tasks

     #.
-Edit the code to scroll your name when the A button is pressed and your school house when the B button is pressed and your Tutor group when nothing is pressed.
+Edit the code to scroll your name when the A-button is pressed and your school house when the B-button is pressed and your Tutor group when nothing is pressed.
     #.
-Edit the code to display a happy face when the A button is pressed and a sad face when the B button is pressed and a confused face when nothing is pressed.
+Edit the code to display a happy face when the A-button is pressed and a sad face when the B-button is pressed and a confused face when nothing is pressed.

     .. dropdown::
         :icon: codescan